4 Ways to Use Flash Fill in Excel to Extract, Combine, Clean or Format Data

 4. In the cell below the first value, press Ctrl + E. Excel should generate data values from the adjacent column(s) to fill data in the cells in the current column.

-2. Using Flash Fill in the Ribbon
+2. Flash Fill using the Ribbon

 To use Flash Fill using Flash Fill in the Ribbon:

-2. Enter the value you want to extract, combine, clean or format (such as the first name from a cell in the same row in a column to the left).
+2. Enter the example you want to extract, combine, clean or format (such as the first name from a cell in the same row in a column to the left).
 Flash Fill is case sensitive so enter the data in the desired case.

 3. Press Enter.